 The story of how Horus is related, of course, to the actual sun god.
 According to Egyptian mythology, there were three stages that the sun went through every day.
 The stage that could be interpreted as dawn on the Eastern horizon is the one that Horus represents.
 In this appearance, he is referred to as Hor-Akhty or Ra-Horakhty.

-How Horus became so close to Ra that they could potentially be one and the same resides in the myth of the winged sun disk, which will be covered in a bit.
+How Horus became so close to Ra that they could potentially be one and the same resides in the myth of the winged sun disk.

 The Appearance of Horus